httpwg/wg-materials/interim-20-10/minutes.md

 Julian: can you tell us about the reason for splitting it into two headers?

 Annabelle: previously unstructured.
-Most parameters were additional named strucutres and you had one signature.
+Most parameters were additional named structures and you had one signature.
 One of which was the headers param which had a string of identifiers that will be signed.
 What prompted the split was a few different things.
 We want to support multiple signatures and have signatures sign over other signatures.
 We also want to be able to sign the input for a signature.
 Which creates a compelling reason to split the two out so the signature input cna reference itself.
 Interested in feedback on if there are other ways to capture those requirements

 Cory:  Pseudo header elements.
 Any reason to not use those?